Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-with the periodic boundary condition\footnote{We might consider anti-periodic boundary conditions for fermions as in \cite{GubserSpin}}, and intuitively all $L$ later on will be replaced by $2L$. $\phi_{0,0}=\phi_{0,l}$ shown in Figure \ref{fig:horizon}.
+with the periodic boundary condition\footnote{We might consider anti-periodic boundary conditions for fermions as in \cite{GubserSpin}, and intuitively all $l$ later on will be replaced by $2l$.} $\phi_{0,0}=\phi_{0,l}$, as shown in Figure \ref{fig:horizon}.

 On the other hand, the necessary and sufficient condition for the existence of periodicity in a second-order linear recurrence like (\ref{eq:recursion2}) is that the two solutions $r_+,r_-$ to its quadratic characteristic equation are roots of unity (not necessarily primitive).
-Suppose $r_+=e^{2\pi i\frac{w}{q}}$ is the $q^{\text{th}}$ root of unity and $r_-=e^{2\pi i\frac{w'}{q'}}$ is the $q'^{\text{th}}$ root of unity, then the period is $\text{lcm}(q,q')$.
-Our period here is $l$, the horizon length.
+Suppose $r_+=e^{2\pi i\frac{w}{q}}$ is the $q^{\text{th}}$ root of unity and $r_-=e^{2\pi i\frac{w'}{q'}}$ is the $q'^{\text{th}}$ root of unity, then their period is $\text{lcm}(q,q')$.
+In our case, the period is $l$, the horizon length.